barsbek10/moqa2/src/content/homepage/-index.md

 about:
   enable: true
-  title: "We provide healthy food for your family."
+  title: "A Cozy Escape in the Heart of Elk Grove Village."
-  description: "Our story began with a vision to create a unique dining experience that merges fine dining, exceptional service, and a vibrant ambiance.
-Rooted in city's rich culinary culture, we aim to honor our local roots while infusing a global palate.<br><br>At place, we believe that dining is not just about food, but also about the overall experience.
-Our staff, renowned for their warmth and dedication, strives to make every visit an unforgettable event."
+  description: "Moqa was born from a simple idea — to create a warm and welcoming space where people can enjoy great food, aromatic coffee, and genuine moments together.
+Located in the heart of Elk Grove Village, our café blends modern style with homelike comfort.<br><br>Every dish is made from fresh ingredients and crafted with attention to detail — whether it’s your morning cappuccino, a creamy pasta for lunch, or pizza shared with friends.<br><br> We believe that dining is more than just eating — it’s about slowing down, connecting, and savoring life.
+At Moqa, every visit feels like a small celebration."
   image: "/images/homepage/about.png"
   button:
     enable: true